tghosth/swf_json_csrf/README.md

 ```

 ## Updates
 Starting with Chrome 62, direct link to SWF file may not work.
 If this behavior happens, use HTML wrapper.
+Also it will require from the victim to click on the flash container first time to enable it, lowering impact due to the user interaction factor.

 **01.01.2018** - added HTML wrapper (`read.html`, should be used with `test.swf`) for better experience with Chrome.
 Usage and parameters are same as in case with test.swf.
 It supports also insecure crossdomain.xml exploitation (able to show the response from the target endpoint).